MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-6-power-bi-report.md

 ## Interact with the report

 When you open the Power BI report, you can add or edit visualizations.
 You can also interact with the visualizations.
-For example, selecting one of the *Neighborhood* columns on one visualization will highlight the values of that neighborhood in the other visualizations.
+For example, selecting one of the *Neighborhood* columns on one visualization highlights the values of that neighborhood in the other visualizations.

 :::image type="content" source="media/tutorial/cross-highlight.gif" alt-text="GIF showing how cross-highlighting works in Power BI report." border="false"  lightbox="media/tutorial/cross-highlight.gif":::